 How to Watch the F1 Championship in 4K

 4K has its own dedicated channel – channel 444 – on which it airs the selected Ultra HD content.
 To access this channel, subscribers need to have an iQ4 set-top box, and you’ll also need a 4K compatible TV to get the most out of the experience.
 If you’ve got that sorted and have a subscription to the Foxtel Sports + HD pack, all you need to do is flick to channel 444, and enjoy the action.
-The season kicks off with the Formula 1 Rolex Australian Grand Prix, on March 15th, and concludes with the Abu Dhabi Grand Prix on December 2nd, 2019.
+The season kicks off with the Formula 1 Rolex Australian Grand Prix in March, and concludes with the Abu Dhabi Grand Prix on December.

 The 4K coverage adds to what is already excellent live coverage of the F1 Championship.
-Every practice, qualifying and race is shown live and with no ad-breaks during racing, and now that it is being shown in Ultra HD, there is little more that fans of the F1 could ask for.
-Of course, the timing couldn’t be better either, with Albert Park in Melbourne set to raise the chequered flag on another exciting season, and the only time Formula One fans in Australia will have live access to the F1 free to Air on Network Ten.
+Every practice, qualifying and race is shown live and with no ad-breaks during racing, and now that a large amount of that is being shown in Ultra HD, there is little more that fans of the F1 could ask for.
+Each and every race throughout the year will be available live in 4K, as will numerous practices and qualifying sessions.
+Foxtel’s coverage is the most comprehensive coverage of the 2020 Formula One Season, with the Australian Grand Prix the only time Formula One fans in Australia had live access to the F1 free to Air on Network Ten.

-After launching on October 3 of 2018, Foxtel’s dedicated 4K channel has been continually adding content.
-The sport element off with last year’s Bathurst 1000, and since then has progressed to show international cricket, Super Rugby, women’s football, and will this year show select AFL and NRL matches, and of course Formula One.
-But it isn’t exclusively sport content that airs on the channel – you can also catch a variety of great TV shows and movies in Ultra HD.
+After launching late last year, Foxtel’s dedicated 4K channel has been continually adding content.
+The sport element started off with last year’s Bathurst 1000, and since then has progressed to show international cricket, Super Rugby, women’s football, and will this year show select AFL and NRL matches, the US Masters at Augusta and of course Formula One.
+But it isn’t exclusively sport content that airs on the channel – you can also catch a variety of great TV shows and movies in 4K Ultra HD.